rasdani/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: Find the real value(s) of w in the equation: -127*w = 0
-In solving the equations, please abide by the following instruction:
+In solving equations, please follow these instructions:
-## 1. All answers should be comma-separated.
-For example "-0.3773, 0.4005" etc.
+1. Provide all answers as comma-separated decimal values.
+For example: "-0.3773, 0.4005"
-## 2. In cases where your answer is b = 2 + sqrt(4560) / 172 and b = 2 - sqrt(4560) / 172.
-Since b can be 2 numbers, resolve your answer like this instead, "-0.3773, 0.4005".
+2. For solutions that can be expressed in exact form (like "u = 2 + sqrt(4560)/172" and "u = 2 - sqrt(4560)/172"), convert them to decimal form in your final answer.
-## 3. If there are no real values of i that satisfy the equation, report your answer as empty string, "".
+3. If there are no real values that satisfy the equation, report your answer as an empty string: ""
-## 4. If there are 2 answers, resolve the answers as comma-separated floats of 2 numbers, if 3 answers, make it comma-separated floats of 3 numbers.
-## 5. Resolve all numbers as floats in the string of comma-separated numbers.
-Round the floats higher than 4 decimal place(d.p) down to 4 d.p.
+4. Format your answer based on the number of solutions:
+   - For 1 solution: a single decimal number
+   - For 2 solutions: two comma-separated decimal numbers
+   - For 3 or more solutions: all values as comma-separated decimal numbers
+5. Round all decimal values to 4 decimal places (rounding down when the 5th decimal place is 5 or greater).

 Answer: 0.0
 Metadata: {'polynomial_expr': '-127*w', 'variable': 'w', 'degree': 1, 'real_solutions': [0.0]}

 Example 2:
 Question: Determine the real value(s) of b that satisfies: 86*b**2 - 2*b - 13 = 0
-In solving the equations, please abide by the following instruction:
+In solving equations, please follow these instructions:
-## 1. All answers should be comma-separated.
-For example "-0.3773, 0.4005" etc.
+1. Provide all answers as comma-separated decimal values.
+For example: "-0.3773, 0.4005"
-## 2. In cases where your answer is b = 2 + sqrt(4560) / 172 and b = 2 - sqrt(4560) / 172.
-Since b can be 2 numbers, resolve your answer like this instead, "-0.3773, 0.4005".
+2. For solutions that can be expressed in exact form (like "u = 2 + sqrt(4560)/172" and "u = 2 - sqrt(4560)/172"), convert them to decimal form in your final answer.
-## 3. If there are no real values of i that satisfy the equation, report your answer as empty string, "".
+3. If there are no real values that satisfy the equation, report your answer as an empty string: ""
-## 4. If there are 2 answers, resolve the answers as comma-separated floats of 2 numbers, if 3 answers, make it comma-separated floats of 3 numbers.
-## 5. Resolve all numbers as floats in the string of comma-separated numbers.
-Round the floats higher than 4 decimal place(d.p) down to 4 d.p.
+4. Format your answer based on the number of solutions:
+   - For 1 solution: a single decimal number
+   - For 2 solutions: two comma-separated decimal numbers
+   - For 3 or more solutions: all values as comma-separated decimal numbers
+5. Round all decimal values to 4 decimal places (rounding down when the 5th decimal place is 5 or greater).

 Answer: -0.3773, 0.4006
 Metadata: {'polynomial_expr': '86*b**2 - 2*b - 13', 'variable': 'b', 'degree': 2, 'real_solutions': [-0.3773, 0.4006]}

 Example 3:
 Question: Determine the real value(s) of p that satisfies: 71*p**3 - 2*p - 29 = 0
-In solving the equations, please abide by the following instruction:
+In solving equations, please follow these instructions:
-## 1. All answers should be comma-separated.
-For example "-0.3773, 0.4005" etc.
+1. Provide all answers as comma-separated decimal values.
+For example: "-0.3773, 0.4005"
-## 2. In cases where your answer is b = 2 + sqrt(4560) / 172 and b = 2 - sqrt(4560) / 172.
-Since b can be 2 numbers, resolve your answer like this instead, "-0.3773, 0.4005".
+2. For solutions that can be expressed in exact form (like "u = 2 + sqrt(4560)/172" and "u = 2 - sqrt(4560)/172"), convert them to decimal form in your final answer.
-## 3. If there are no real values of i that satisfy the equation, report your answer as empty string, "".
+3. If there are no real values that satisfy the equation, report your answer as an empty string: ""
-## 4. If there are 2 answers, resolve the answers as comma-separated floats of 2 numbers, if 3 answers, make it comma-separated floats of 3 numbers.
-## 5. Resolve all numbers as floats in the string of comma-separated numbers.
-Round the floats higher than 4 decimal place(d.p) down to 4 d.p.
+4. Format your answer based on the number of solutions:
+   - For 1 solution: a single decimal number
+   - For 2 solutions: two comma-separated decimal numbers
+   - For 3 or more solutions: all values as comma-separated decimal numbers
+5. Round all decimal values to 4 decimal places (rounding down when the 5th decimal place is 5 or greater).

 Answer: 0.7546
 Metadata: {'polynomial_expr': '71*p**3 - 2*p - 29', 'variable': 'p', 'degree': 3, 'real_solutions': [0.7546]}